-The AGM elects the five members of the BoD for a 2 years mandate.
+Individuals for five BoD positions shall be elected at the Annual General Meeting.
 A candidate must be nominated by petition of at least six members.
 A member may vote for no more than the number of open positions.
 The five candidates receiving the most votes shall become members of the BoD.
-Ties shall be broken by random selection.

 The BoD shall elect from its members the Chair and the Chief Financial Officer (CFO).
-The Chair shall also serve as a Chief Executive Officer (CEO) and exercise and perform any other powers and duties the BoD may assign.
+The Chair shall also serve as a Chief Executive Officer (CEO) and exercise and perform any other powers and duties that the BoD may assign.
 Officers shall serve one-year terms.
 A person may not serve as Chair for more than two consecutive one-year terms.